“The human foot is a masterpiece of engineering and a work of art”

 Leonardo Da Vinci

-Modern athletic shoes change your gait.
-One of the most complex motor functions in the human body.
-Over time, this contributes to weakening the structure of your arches, toes, and ankles, thus significantly increasing your risk of developing injuries in the lower body
+Modern athletic shoes change the foot movement, one of the most complex motor functions in the human body.
+Over time, this contributes to weakening the structure of the arches, toes, and ankles, thus significantly increasing the risk of developing injuries in the lower body

 Changes in foot stance